 LEGO® based therapy is a collaborative, play-based social skills intervention for children with autism and related conditions.
 It aims to develop social competence through the development of social skills.
 Collaborative play provides opportunities for children to practise skills such as turn-taking, listening, sharing ideas, communication, compromise, problem solving and shared attention.
 Groups are run by a trained facilitator and children are encouraged to build together within set roles.
 Each child plays the role of an “engineer”, a “supplier” or a “builder” and together they follow pictorial instructions to build a model.

-This initiative brings together quality-assured information, advice and resources to help primary schools understand and promote children’s mental health and wellbeing.
+Mentally Healthy Schools brings together quality-assured information, advice and resources to help primary, secondary and FE settings understand and promote children’s mental health and wellbeing.

 The DCYP provides support and advice in order to ensure that children and young people are provided with every opportunity to achieve the best possible outcomes and fulfil their potential.